electrumsv/electrumsv/docs/standalone/index.rst

     you use MacOS and something isn't working right, maybe we have documented it here.
 Read more about :doc:`solutions to MacOS problems <problem-solving/macos>`.

+What if I do not want to upgrade to the latest version?
+    Users may continue wanting to use the older ElectrumSV as it is, and not use the new releases.
+    Read more about :doc:`upgrading concerns <problem-solving/upgrade-concerns>`.

 .. toctree::
    :maxdepth: 1
    :hidden: